-- When you’re injured in a fall, you may immediately blame yourself.
+- If you get injured in a fall, you may immediately blame yourself.
 But this can be a mistake.
-Falls happen because of a hazard—a railing that was too low, a staircase that was poorly lit.
+Falls happen because of a hazard, such as a railing that was too low and a poorly lit staircase.
 These are cases of negligence.

 - Car and truck accidents often involve very unclear circumstances.
-Even police investigators struggle to figure out who was at fault, let alone whether they were behaving in a careless way at the time.
+Even police investigators struggle to figure out who was at fault, let alone whether they were behaving carelessly at the time.

 What makes traumatic brain injuries different from all other injury claims is that they are so severe and life-changing.
 The impact of the injury can last for years.
-Never make the mistake of blaming yourself—or chalking it up to bad luck.
+So, never make the mistake of blaming yourself or chalking it up to bad luck.
 The best way to find out whether you have a valid claim is to get a professional opinion from an attorney.

-We have worked with many clients that suffered from mild TBIs, and we know that these injuries are seldom as mild as they sound.
-From a legal perspective, there are two important questions to ask about any mild TBI:
+Our traumatic brain injury attorneys in Augusta have worked with many clients that suffered from mild TBIs, and we know that these injuries are seldom as mild as they sound.
+However, from a legal perspective, there are two important questions to ask about any mild TBI.

-- Is “mild” the correct designation in your case?
-Brain injuries can be subtle, and moderate brain injuries can sometimes be misdiagnosed as mild ones.
-Insurance companies will always push for a mild designation, because it justifies paying less money in your claim.
+Brain injuries can be subtle, and moderate brain injuries can sometimes get misdiagnosed as mild ones.
+Insurance companies will always push for a mild designation because it justifies paying less money in your claim.
 We do not tolerate insurers who underpay patients or marginalize their claims.

 As a result, many traumatic brain injury settlements will include: